Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Cats use a seek, capture and kill process when hunting.
 First, they search their environment for potential prey.
 Once they’ve spotted something, they will slowly approach, or stalk, the prey until they are close enough to pounce and capture it.
 Then, they may play with it for a while before killing it, depending on their hunger level and the difficulty or size of the prey.
 It should be noted that cats do not always kill the prey they catch.

-Why Do Cats Play with their Prey?
+Why Do Cats Play With Their Prey?

 Cat behaviors like playing with their prey aren’t meant to be cruel.
 This behavior serves a greater purpose.
 By playing with their prey, it causes confusion and fatigue, which makes it easier to kill the prey, if the cat decides to do so, without the cat putting itself at risk of injury.

-Further, depending on the size and danger posed by the prey, a cat “playing” with their prey may really be the cat’s way of responding to their prey’s movements to protect themselves from getting injured.
+Further, depending on the size and danger posed by the prey, a cat "playing with their prey may really be the cat’s way of responding to their prey’s movements to protect themselves from getting injured.

 Is Your Cat Hunting Because She’s Hungry?